fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 ```objective-c
 [self presentViewController:fujifilmOrderController animated:YES completion:nil];
 ```
-The FujifilmSPASDKDelegate requires the view controller to implement the method fujifilmSPASDKFinishedWithStatus:(int) statusCode andMessage(NSString*) message.
-See **Finish Fujifilm SPA SDK** below for more information on what to put in this method.
+The FujifilmSPASDKDelegate requires your view controller to implement the method fujifilmSPASDKFinishedWithStatus:(int) statusCode andMessage(NSString*) message.

-#### Finish Fujifilm SPA SDK

-When the Fujifilm SPA SDK is finished, it will return to the parent app, calling
+When the Fujifilm SPA SDK is finished, it will return to the parent app, calling fujifilmSPASDKFinishedWithStatus.
+You must implement like so:

 ```objective-c
 #pragma mark -
 #pragma mark Fujifilm SPA SDK delegate